tkeijock/k8s-eks-showcase/docs/03-enviroment-setup-eks.md

 In the development environment, I used a single EC2 instance to run a Minikube cluster.
 Now, I will use my local machine to connect publicly to the EKS cluster.

-Before proceeding, it is required to check a few prerequisites:
+#  EKS Prerequisites:

 ### 1️⃣ Local machine:
-it can be any distribution  you can check with :
+It can be any Linux distribution.
+You can check it with:
 ```
 lsb_release -a   # works on Ubuntu/Debian to show distro and version
 cat /etc/os-release  # works on most Linux distros
 ```

-in this example i used: Ubuntu 18.04.01 LTS
+In this example, I used: Ubuntu 18.04.01 LTS

 ### 2️⃣ AWS CLI Updated